We're open 10am - 5pm Thursday-Sunday and Bank Holiday Mondays from 2nd May - 29th September

 A splendid fan-shaped bush forming a perfect dome of white flowers making a stunning feature.
-Known in Europe since 1880.
+Next available Spring 2020.

 A superb angustifolia with large fragrant spikes of dark purple flowers above grey foliage.
 Good for dry bunches.
-Jersey selection.
+Next available Spring 2020.

 A beautiful long ‘eared’ purple (rather than the magenta of pedunculata) lavender.
 One of our own hand pollinated hybrids.